EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 postulate that house counsel will continue to provide undivided loyalty to the insured.
-Complainants' pleas for logic are unpersuasive, as we are inclined to view U-36 in the way in which Respondent characterizes the opinion --- as a prophylactic measure, not unlike the imputed disqualification rules.
+Complainants' pleas for logic are unpersuasive, as we are inclined to view U-36 in the way in which Respondent characterizes the opinion---as a prophylactic measure, not unlike the imputed disqualification rules.
 See Rule 1.10.
 As such, we believe that U-36 logically discerns when house counsel would fall into that precarious position between employee of insurer and advocate of insured, and, thus,